 The University is not responsible to provide attendants, individually prescribed devices, readers for personal use or study, or other devices or services of a personal nature.

 Personal needs that necessitate an attendant are the responsibility of the student.
 Students with such needs must retain a personal assistant.
-This may include but not be limited to assistance in toileting, being repositioned in chairs, placing medication in the person's mouth - any personal service.
-Failure to do so may result in an administrative stop being placed on future enrolment until such time as the student demonstrates a personal attendant will be with the student to attend to personal needs.
+This may include but not be limited to assistance in toileting, being repositioned in chairs, placing medication in the person’s mouth – any personal service.
+Failure to do so may result in an administrative stop being placed on future enrollment until such time as the student demonstrates a personal attendant will be with the student to attend to personal needs.

 We strongly recommend that personal attendants are trained and certified.
 Requesting such services from an untrained, random individual can be a safety threat to both the student with the disability and the individual providing the service.
 Methodist University cannot assume the liability of risk involved.

 If an assignment is on the syllabus at the beginning of the term, and explained thoroughly at that time, professors may consider this ample time for all students to complete an assignment.
 Time management is the responsibility of the student.
 In the case of an unforeseen event the student or Coordinator of Student Access & Accommodation Services may request a small limited extension.
 In any case extension of time will not be more than a few days or one week as decided by the instructor.

 When determined to be an appropriate accommodation for a student with a disability, readers are provided for test taking only.
 Otherwise, readers are considered a personal service and the university is not responsible to provide them.

 The typing of papers is a personal service and is not provided by the University.
 However, for testing purposes, students with disabilities that limit their ability to write, may be furnished with assistive technology or a scribe.